Reliability Glossary

 temperature and humidity.

-Temperature-non-thermal model
+Temperature-nonthermal model

 An accelerated life testing model used when the two accelerating factors are